-This is because they can move easily and because much of the car, truck or van is visible through the windows.
-The courts reason that you have no expectation of privacy in a car.
+This is because they can move easily and because much of the car, truck, or van is visible through the windows.
+The court's reason is that you have no expectation of privacy in a car.
 If you have something that you want to keep private, you need to put it in a very private place.
 The only place in a car that has any privacy, according to law, is the trunk.
-SUVs, wagons and hatchbacks do not have trunks.
+SUVs, wagons, and hatchbacks do not have trunks.
 If a person wants to have some privacy in a car without a trunk, it is best to have a secure, locking box, that is far from the passenger compartment (so as not to be reached by a passenger) and locked.
 A locked luggage box outside the passenger compartment is better.
-A locked tool box in the bed of a truck works too.
+A locked toolbox in the bed of a truck works too.

-If stopped for a traffic violation, you must provide your drivers license, car registration and proof of insurance.
-You do not have to do anything else, unless the police say you must.
-Have these documents ready before the officer gets to your door, s/he will want ask for them immediately.
+If stopped for a traffic violation, you must provide your driver's license, car registration, and proof of insurance.
+You do not have to do anything else unless the police say you must.
+Have these documents ready before the officer gets to your door, s/he will want to ask for them immediately.
 You are not required to answer any questions or make any statements.
 Just say, "I want a lawyer and I do not want to answer your questions."

 If the police suspect DUI, you should know that you do not have to submit to the voluntary roadside maneuvers or SFSTs.
 You do not have to submit to the portable breath test (PBT).
 If you are arrested, you should choose blood or breath.
 Blood is more accurate, but will also test for drugs.
 Breath is not very reliable but does not test for drugs.
 If you refuse, then you will likely lose your license for a year after a hearing on the matter.
 For more information, go to the DUI section.